prashantkoshta/Notes/README-Linux.md

 - ^f for forward screen
 - ^b for backward screen
 - Esc+ :wq for save and quit
-- Esc+ :q for quit without save.
+- Esc+ :q! for quit without save.